A Message To You Rudy

 Rob theorises, I reckon if a would-be criminal knew for example that they could have their TV remote controlled by the victim of their crimes for the next 10 years, they would think very carefully before nicking that temptingly stealable garden gnome.

-David Cooper is much taken with the idea of irritating rather than custodial sentences and adds that he thinks a ban on using any form of cup or glass would be really crime preventingly irritating as would being forced to use light bulbs programmed to blow after 25 minutes use, and a legal obligation to use a kettle that beeps loudly for half an hour every time you boil it.
+David Cooper is much taken with the idea of irritating rather than custodial sentences and adds that he thinks a ban on using any form of cup or glass would be really crime preventingly irritating, as would being forced to use light bulbs programmed to blow after 25 minutes use and a legal obligation to use a kettle that beeps loudly for half an hour every time you boil it.

 A correspondent known as Dr.

-Crazy Cat Lady regrets that life has become less spontaneous and believes that the government should launch an official new program to re-establish spontaneity in society through various well-organised schemes to train people how to live more off the cuffly over a perhaps 10 to 20 year period.
+Crazy Cat Lady regrets that life has become less spontaneous and believes that the government should launch an official new program to re-establish spontaneity in society through various well-organized schemes to train people how to live more off the cuffly over a perhaps 10 to 20 year period.

-You're right, it is a bit counterintuitive, says Dr.
+You're right, it is a bit counterintuitive, says Dr. Crazy Cat Lady, but I I reckon it could work, just give it a bit of time.

-John Spratt managed to convince a credulous work colleague that, amongst his many legacies in the English language, Shakespeare invented the phrases few water scorcher, good golly Miss Molly, and pull my finger, as well as writing a character called Corporal Craphead in the first draft of Othello.
+John Spratt managed to convince a credulous work colleague that, amongst his many legacies in the English language, Shakespeare invented the phrases, few water scorcher, good golly Miss Molly, and pull my finger, as well as writing a character called Corporal Craphead in the first draft of Othello.

-Gaitan Bayoy, whose surname is frankly an absolute mess of vowels and the letter L, thinks that the phrase, you pay peanuts, you get monkeys, is not actually valid.
+Gaiten Bayoy, whose surname is frankly an absolute mess of vowels and the letter L, thinks that the phrase, you pay peanuts, you get monkeys, is not actually valid.

 Gaitan explains, I once tried to pay for an original 1960s vinyl of Last Trained to Clarksville by the monkeys with a tub of dry roasted peanuts to what I thought was the equivalent financial value of the record.

+And, well, let me tell you, I did not get monkeys.
 I got a strongly worded invitation to leave the shop as quickly as possible.

+And finally, Steve Tarry had an almost equal and opposite experience.
 I found a set of keys in a hedge when walking near a monastery, relates Steve.

 Don't ask, he adds.

-Anyway, I took them to the monastery's lost property office and they were absolutely delighted.
+Anyway, I took them to the monastery's lost lost property office and they were absolutely delighted.
+Yes, they said, we can finally get into our soft play area again.

-In gratitude, they gave me, in exchange for the keys, a book of Charlie Brown cartoons.
+In gratitude, they gave me in exchange for the keys a book of Charlie Brown cartoons.
+So effectively, I paid monk keys, I got peanuts.

-Here endeth this week's lies.com and click the donate button.
+Go to thebuglepodcast.com and click the donate button.